 Shake vigorously.
 Strain into a Tiki glass filled with crushed ice.
 Garnish with a sprig of fresh mint.

 Note: This cocktail is now impossible to make as written above because J.Wray 17-year-old rum no longer exists.
-Click here to read about making orgeat syrup and a modern recipe for the Mai Tai that stays true to the original.
+Click here for an updated version of the Mai Tai that stays true to the original and links to how to make your own orgeat.

 1 1/2 oz gold rum